common agricultural policy cap

 Laura Sauques

-Policy Coordinator on Sustainable Food Systems
+Policy Officer on the CAP and Sustainable Food Systems

 Since 1962, the Common Agricultural Policy (CAP) has played a crucial role in developing European farming.
-To date, 33% of the EU budget still goes to the CAP.
+To date, 31% of the EU budget still goes to the CAP.
 EU and national policymakers’ decisions about which farming systems and practices to promote through the CAP directly shape the kind of food system we have in the EU.

 The CAP needs to be adequately funded to support farmers and help them transition to more sustainable practices.